(This article has been amended to correct the spelling of Lainie Berry’s last name.)

 The National Aviary in Pennsylvania, the Smithsonian Conservation Biology Institute in Virginia, and the Tracy Aviary in Utah have all committed to taking the birds on.
 Right now, they have a combined capacity for 20 individuals.
 “We feel 20 individuals is not enough.
 We want to get at least 30 — 15 breeding pairs,” she said.

 The plan will be to capture the birds, hold them for a very short time in Hawaiʻi, then transport them to the mainland zoos as quickly as possible, she said.

 In the meantime, the state is exploring the possibility of eventually translocating the birds to Hawaiʻi island, which she said may have more disease-free habitat than Maui.
 “We don’t know yet if this is a viable option,” she said, noting that potential impacts the kiwikiu might have on Hawaiʻi island birds, and vice versa, need to be evaluated.

 Another project critical to the long-term viability of the species is the development of landscape-scale mosquito control.

 Efforts are already underway to introduce male Culex mosquitoes that host a strain of the naturally occurring Wolbhchia bacteria that is different than the one found in Hawaiʻi.
-According to Barry, mating male and female mosquitoes must have matching strains of Wolbachia bacteria to produce viable eggs.
+According to Berry, mating male and female mosquitoes must have matching strains of Wolbachia bacteria to produce viable eggs.
 If male Hawaiian mosquitoes with a unique strain can be reintroduced, they’ll mate with wild females and will suppress the population, she said.